bobvanderlinden/distscraper/README.md

 To let distscaper only retrieve specified distributions, for example only Debian, execute:

-    $ node index.js debian
+    $ node index.js -s scrapers/debian.js

 Retrieval of logo-images of the different distribution is done through `retrievelogos.sh`.
-This script downloads images of the distributions from various sources and transforms them to 32x32-PNG logos:
+This script downloads images of the distributions from various sources and transforms them to 48x48-PNG logos:

     $ ./retrievelogos.sh